-The quiet tracks, picturesque lochs and high conifers of the Achray Forest are an enchanting place to explore by bike.
-This tour through the pine-scented heart of the Trossachs showcases some of the finest landscapes the area has to offer – keep your eyes peeled for red squirrel, deer, woodpecker, pine martin or even ospreys.
+The quiet tracks, lochs and high conifers of the Achray Forest are an enchanting place to explore by bike.
+This tour through the pine-scented heart of the Trossachs showcases some of the finest landscape and riding the area has to offer – keep your eyes peeled for red squirrel, deer, woodpecker, pine martin or even ospreys.

 Either end of the route there has cafes, restaurants, pubs, shops, toilets, cycle hire and parking, seasonal toilets at Loch Drunkie.

 Details are current as of October 2015.
 Whilst the Loch Lomond & The Trossachs National Park Authority and its project partners have made every effort to ensure the accuracy of the route card information, Loch Lomond & The Trossachs National Park Authority and its project partners cannot be held responsible in any way for any changes that may take place to the routes, nor for any errors in the route cards, nor for any accidents, injuries or damage sustained whilst following the routes.
 Cycling is a risk sport and all persons using the cycle routes do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.